40tude/py-flashcards/static/md/07_fs_deep_learning.md

 ##
 ############################################################
 -->
-Question : Deep Learning - Gradient Descent - With batches of 16 observations, how many times will the parameters of the model be updated before we reach one epoch?
+Question : Deep Learning - Gradient Descent - You have a dataset of size N and batches of 16 observations.
+How many times will the parameters of the model be updated before we reach one epoch?
 Answer  :

 ``N/16``